 At the hearing before a magistrate or justice, the citation is admissible and is prima facie evidence of the facts stated therein.
 This means that at the Clerk-Magistrate level, the police officer who wrote the ticket does not have to appear for you to be found responsible.
 The citation itself is considered evidence against you.

-Traffic tickets can count towards towards a 30 day suspensions for 3 speeding tickets, 60 day license suspensions for 7 Surchargable Events and 4 year license revocations for being a Habitual Traffic Offender.
+Traffic tickets can count towards 30-day suspensions for 3 speeding tickets, 60-day license suspensions for 7 Surchargable Events, and 4-year license revocations for being a Habitual Traffic Offender.
 Also, if you have a Junior Operator’s License (JOL) and you are found responsible for speeding, your license will be suspended for up to one (1) year.
 Motor Vehicle Citations may also cause you to have to complete the National Safety Council Driver Re-Training Course.
-Certain traffic violations might also result in the loss of a Commercial Drivers License.
+Certain traffic violations might also result in the loss of a Commercial Driver License.
 Contact a traffic violation attorney to discuss your options.